elmorenox/microblog-vpc-deployment-gcp/README.md

 **Why important:** The web server acts as a gateway, handling external web traffic and forwarding only legitimate requests to our application server in the private subnet, adding a layer of security.

 ### 4. Setting Up the Application Server
-I provisioned a t3.micro EC2 instance in the private subnet where our Flask application runs:
+I provisioned an e2-small Compute Engine instance in the private subnet where our Flask application runs:
 - Created start_app.sh script to handle application deployment
 - Configured necessary dependencies for the Flask application
 - Set up environment variables and database connection